waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-instructions - a set of instructions to update the query.
+  "instructions - a set of instructions to update the query."
+]

 #### Options

+{
-- `--format`: choose the format of the response: text or json.
-- `--dialect`: choose the database backend: snowflake or postgres.
-- `--schema`: optional schema name that the query uses.
+  "format": "choose the format of the response: text or json.", "dialect": "choose the database backend: snowflake or postgres.", "schema": "optional schema name that the query uses."
+}

 ---